 Manual labor can be dangerous and sometimes even deadly.
 In Texas, oil and gas drilling is life.
 It is one of the more common and most compensated jobs that someone can do.
 With that high paying job come risks.
+Oil field work injuries are more prone to occur.
 Accidents are common and sometimes those accidents turn into disasters.
 We all remember the BP offshore catastrophe in 2010.
 So how common are workplace accidents at oil and gas drilling sites?
 What is done to prevent this?
 And what do you do if you or a loved one is involved in a workplace accident?

 Common Causes of Workplace Injuries

 First, we will tackle what causes the injuries to employees at a worksite.
 Because people are working with heavy machinery and highly explosive chemicals and gases, employers attempt to implement extensive training to minimize these accidents.
 But most of the time, injuries happen due to the negligent actions or mistakes made by other people at the job site.
 While it is almost impossible to prevent all accidents, the ones you can try to stop are the careless and/or reckless actions by employers and other co-workers.
 According to an article by Fuelfix, 80% of offshore accidents are preventable as they occur due to human error.
 “Four of every five major offshore accidents are caused by human errors, highlighting the need to make safety the backbone of any offshore company’s corporate culture, an Anadarko Petroleum executive said Monday.

 “You can’t fix stupid,” said Jim Raney, director of engineering and technology at Anadarko.
 “What’s the answer?
 A culture of safety.
 It has to be through leadership and supported through procedures — a safety management system.”